 Ascension Sacred Heart releases latest COVID numbers

 PANAMA CITY, Fla.
 (WJHG/WECP) - The latest numbers for COVID-19 hospitalizations in local Ascension Sacred Heart hospitals are in.
-On Monday, 17 more people than last week are in the hospital with COVID-19 across the Panama City, Miramar Beach and Port St. Joe locations.
-The total is now at 64 people.
+On January 31, 5 more people than last week are in the hospital with COVID-19 across the medical facilities Panama City, Miramar Beach and Port St. Joe locations.
+The total is now at 69 people.

-This is 90 fewer patients than the Delta variant surge back in August.
-Hospital officials said the highest number across the three hospitals was 154.
-Officials said more than 85 percent of the people hospitalized are not vaccinated.
+The highest number of COVID patients admitted to Ascension’s three hospitals, collectively, was 154 patients on August 19.
+Hospital officials said more than 85% of people hospitalized with COVID at their facilities are not vaccinated.

 Copyright 2022 WJHG.
 All rights reserved.